-Lasting Powers of Attorney can be invaluable when it comes to dealing with a family member or loved one who has lost physical or mental capacity to manage their personal and financial affairs, even temporarily.
+Lasting Powers of Attorney are invaluable when it comes to dealing with a family member or loved one who has lost physical or mental capacity to manage their personal and financial affairs, even temporarily.

-To make a Lasting Power of Attorney you will need to be over 18 and have the mental capacity (the ability to make your own decisions) to do so at the time of making the LPA.
+To make a Lasting Power of Attorney you will need to be over 18 and have mental capacity (the ability to make your own decisions) at the time of making the LPA.

-Where there are mental capacity issues, such as early diagnosis of Dementia or Alzheimers, then time becomes of the essence for putting LPA’s in place.
+Where there are mental capacity issues, such as early diagnosis of Dementia or Alzheimers, then time is of the essence as the LPA(s) must be made before you became too unwell and lose all capacity.
 We understand that taking the decision to make an LPA in such circumstances is difficult.
-Our team will support you through the process as sensitively as we can.
+We will support you through the process as sensitively as we can.

 - Property and Financial Affairs

 You can have either one or both.
 LPAs can still be used by your attorney(s) after you have lost mental capacity.